-1. Indicators: Access to NGOs and UNHCR Do asylum seekers located at the border have effective access to NGOs and UNHCR if they ••• wish so in practice?
-2. Do asylum seekers in detention centres have effective access to NGOs and UNHCR if they wish so in practice?
-Yes With difficulty No 3. effective access to NGOs and UNHCR if they wish so in practice?
+1. Indicators: Access to NGOs and UNHCR Do asylum seekers located at the border have effective access to NGOs and UNHCR if they wish so in practice?
+Yes With difficulty No 2.
+Do asylum seekers in detention centres have effective access to NGOs and UNHCR if they wish so in practice?
+Yes With difficulty No 3.
+Do asylum seekers accommodated in remote locations on the territory (excluding borders) have effective access to NGOs and UNHCR if they wish so in practice?
+Yes With difficulty No